Do good looks always equal a good security product?

 What to be on the lookout for

 They try to upsell you on 'Nest Aware' which stores up to 10 days of video history.
-This is $9.99 a month and is not a monitoring solution such as these companies.
+This is $9.99 a month and is not a monitoring solution.
+It is a self monitoring alternative and you won't get security alerts or calls from a controlled center.
 They are just charging you to store footage in their cloud memory.
 Here is a screenshot of what they are going to try to upsell you on if you buy this product.

 Unless you are a small business we do not recommend the monthly rates.
 You can find better deals that come with a 15-30 day storage backup without the monthly costs.
 For example, you can get up 4 security cameras with this link that include a DVR and hard drive that records the footage for less than the price of this 1 Nest security camera.